Cart 0

 The Politically Incorrect Guide to the Supreme Court offers a penetrating and irreverent account of the justices—ideologues and cowards, geniuses and mediocrities, all of them thoroughly human—and a fascinating analysis of a Court that has swung like a pendulum from preserving the Republic to undermining government by the people and back to defending the Constitution.
 Sprightly, informative, and powerfully argued, this book is guaranteed to give the reader a deeper understanding of America''s most powerful judicial body.

-Get The Politically Incorrect Guide to the Supreme Court by at the best price and quality guranteed only at Werezi Africa largest book ecommerce store.
+Get The Politically Incorrect Guide to the Supreme Court by at the best price and quality guaranteed only at Werezi Africa's largest book ecommerce store.
 The book was published by Skyhorse Publishing and it has pages.
-Enjoy Shopping Best Offers & Deals on books Online from Werezi - Receive at your doorstep - Fast Delivery - Secure mode of Payment

 Mind, Body, & Spirit